Nestor Binabo: Personal life

-Binabo hails from Sagbama.
+Binabo hailed from Okunbiri, Sagbama.
 Before entering politics, he worked for the Rivers State Ministry of Education as a teacher.
-He was fired in 1987 for indiscipline, which later became a major scandal in his political career.
+He was fired in 1987 for indiscipline, which later became a scandal in his political career.

 In March 2008, Binabo's 22-year-old son, Oyeinmomoemi Binabo, was abducted from campus at Niger Delta University.
 He escaped by running along the banks of the River Nun approximately 24 hours after the initial kidnapping.
 Several months later, Oyeinmomoemi Binabo was killed in a hit and run car accident.

 Binabo's office at the Assembly was burgled in September 2011.
 Money and several valuables were stolen.

 On 29 June 2015, Nestor Binabo's wife, Martha Binabo, was kidnapped from her workplace by unidentified gunmen in military uniforms.
 She was released, unharmed, in Rivers State on 5 July after a ransom was paid.
 She was released with a bag of fish and a N18,000 transport fare.
 Reportedly, the kidnappers told her to prepare pepper soup for her husband with the fish.

-Binabo has survived being physically attacked or assaulted several times, including a home invasion resulting in a fatality in 2010.
+Binabo survived being physically attacked or assaulted at least three times, including a home invasion resulting in a fatality in 2010.
+He died after a lengthy illness on 29 June 2023, in Abuja.